11 Cheap and Healthy Breakfast Combinations

 Hummus may be popular as an appetizer or snack, but in many parts of the Middle East, it's a standard breakfast food.
 Take a cue from the Mediterranean diet and add a spoonful or two of hummus to an English muffin for a quick, healthy breakfast.
 Prepackaged hummus will last through up to 10 single-serve breakfasts for less than $4.
 Homemade hummus can be prepared from scratch for about the same price.
 The main ingredients in hummus (chickpeas, salt, pepper, garlic, olive oil, and tahini) are available in supermarkets for less than $2 each.

 Parsley, cilantro, and basil give an omelet flavor plus an abundance of nutrients.
 Whole bunches of these herbs are usually about $2 and last for several weeks.
 Tomatoes, both the organic and non-organic varieties, are affordably priced throughout the year but especially cheap in the summer.
-For $2 a pound, give an omelet color with fresh sliced or chopped tomatoes.
+Freshly sliced or chopped, they can give an omelet color for $2 a pound.

 For a large family, punch up Cream of Wheat with a pinch of cinnamon and sugar to taste.
 The prepackaged porridge usually comes in 28-ounce boxes for $4, which makes up to 24 servings.
 The homemade variety requires milk and ground wheat.
 The latter isn't hard to find in the bulk bins for $1 to $2 a pound.